16 Best Things to do in Umbria, Italy 16 Best Things to do in Umbria, Italy

 5. Explore Rasiglia

-Rasiglia is a storybook stone village dating back to the Middle Ages that sits at the foot of the beautiful Apennine Mountains, surrounded by green woodland.
-It’s most famous for the small rivers, canals, and waterfalls that flow through the town, carrying the most crystal clear water between the mossy mountain banks.
-Visitors can cross the water via sweet wooden and stone bridges, which have earnt the village the nickname ‘Venice of Umbria’.
+Rasiglia is an ancient stone village that sits at the foot of the beautiful Apennine Mountains, surrounded by green woodland.
+It’s most famous for all the waterways that flow through the town, earning it the nickname ‘Venice of Umbria’.

 Rasiglia umbria italy things to do